 Step 1 - Prepare and Upload your employee file

-You can do this by clicking the "Download Active Employees" button at the top of the page.
 This will export a CSV file that can be opened using Excel or imported to Google Sheets to modify.
 Do not change any of the columns in this file before you do your import.
-If you need to add or remove columns, please reach out to firstname.lastname@example.org

 If you have a source system where your information is accurate and up to date and you are using the organization_employee_id for your employees, you can use an export from your own system, but column values and formatting must match the export from Emplify exactly for Step 4.
 Read more about Organization_employee_id here

-You can modify any information about the employee during a bulk import.
+You can modify any information about the employee in your spreadsheet including their group memberships.
 Please reference the Employee CSV Column Formatting help article for specifics on acceptable values for each column.

-The columns on the far right of your export are your group types.
+The group membership columns are those after the employment_status column.
 You can modify any value in these columns.
 If the import detects a new group value, it will create the group automatically.
 Pay close attention to formatting here, any text change will be seen as a new group (e.g. "marketing" is different than "Marketing").

-If you want to add a new Group Type (new column), please reach out to email@example.com
+If you want to add a new Group Type (new column), you can do so in settings>group management

 Upload the CSV